Philipp Bouhler: War crimes

 Bouhler was responsible for the killing of disabled German citizens.
-By order of Hitler (backdated to 1 September 1939), Bouhler with Karl Brandt developed the Nazis' early euthanasia program, Aktion T4 in which mentally ill and physically disabled people were killed.
+By order of Hitler (backdated to 1 September 1939), Bouhler and Karl Brandt developed the Nazis' early euthanasia program, Aktion T4 in which mentally ill, developmentally, and physically disabled people were killed.
 The actual implementation was supervised by Bouhler.
 Various methods of killing were tried out.
 The first killing facility was Schloss Hartheim in Upper Austria.
+Additional euthanasia facilities were established at Bernburg, Grafeneck, Brandenburg, Sonnenstein, and Hadamar between 1940 and 1941, where approximately 70,000 people were murdered in gas chambers using carbon-monoxide.
 The knowledge gained from the euthanasia program was later applied to the industrialized annihilation of other groups of people, especially the Jews.

-In 1941 Bouhler and Heinrich Himmler initiated Aktion 14f13.
-Bouhler instructed the head of the Hauptamt II ("main office ll") of Hitler's Chancellery, the Oberdienstleiter Viktor Brack to implement this order.
-Brack was already in charge of the various front operations of T4.
+In 1941, Bouhler and Heinrich Himmler initiated Aktion 14f13.
+They instructed the head of the Hauptamt II ("main office ll") of Hitler's Chancellery, the Oberdienstleiter Viktor Brack to implement this order.
+Brack was already in charge of various front operations for the T4 program.

-The scheme operated under the Concentration Camps Inspector and the Reichsführer-SS under the name "Sonderbehandlung 14f13".
+The scheme operated under the Concentration Camps Inspector and the Reichsführer-SS under the name "Special Treatment 14f13".
 The combination of numbers and letters was derived from the SS record-keeping system and consists of the number "14" for the Concentration Camps Inspector, the letter "f" for the German word "deaths" (Todesfälle), and the number "13" for the means of killing, in this case, for gassing in the T4 killing centers.
-"Sonderbehandlung" ("special treatment") was the euphemistic term for execution or killing.

-In 1942, Bouhler published the book "Napoleon – Kometenbahn eines Genies" (Napoleon – A Genius's Cometary Path), which became a favorite of Hitler's.
-He had also published a Nazi publication Kampf um Deutschland (Fight for Germany) in 1938.
+After the war, Brack claimed that in order to keep the euthanasia program personnel employed after it was halted, Bouhler—in conference with Himmler—ordered him "to send the personnel to Lublin...under the supervision of SS-Brigadeführer Globocnik"; thereafter, the use of gas chambers for the "specially constructed" Reinhard extermination camps began.
+During the Nuremberg trials, Brack denied that both his and Bouhler's involvement through the KdF—despite the fact that the two of them visited Globocnik in Lublin—had anything to do with the Final Solution.

 Capture and suicide

 Bouhler and his wife, Helene, were arrested by American troops at Schloss Fischhorn in Bruck near Zell-am-See on 10 May 1945.
 Helene jumped to her death from a window at Schloss Fischhorn.
-On 19 May, Bouhler killed himself using a cyanide capsule while in the US internment camp at Zell-am-See.
+On 19 May, Bouhler committed suicide using a cyanide capsule while in the US internment camp at Zell-am-See.
 The couple had no children.